WhyNotHugo/django-afip/README.rst

 ------

 While some of the work done here is done for clients, much of it is done in my free time.
-If you appreciate the work done here, please consider donating_
+If you appreciate the work done here, please consider donating_.

 .. _donating: https://github.com/sponsors/WhyNotHugo